grpc-ecosystem/go-grpc-middleware/logging/zap/DOC.md

 You can use `Extract` to log into a request-scoped `zap.Logger` instance in your handler code.
 The fields set on the logger correspond to the grpc_ctxtags.Tags attached to the context.

+As `Extract` will iterate all tags on from `grpc_ctxtags` it is therefore expensive so it is advised that you extract once at the start of the function from the context and reuse it for the remainder of the function (see examples).

 This package also implements request and response *payload* logging, both for server-side and client-side.
 These will be logged as structured `jsonbp` fields for every message received/sent (both unary and streaming).
 For that please use `Payload*Interceptor` functions for that.
 Please note that the user-provided function that determines whetether to log